ChameleonCloud/climeleon/README.md

   - Reducing the overhead required to ssh/scp on to specific machines
   - Standardizing the execution environment for Python OpenStack clients
-  - Providing a set of default OpenStack client configurations and a means of easily swapping them out.
+  - Providing a means of adminstrating multiple OpenStack clouds with one tool

 ## Setup